-You already know about it.
-You’re far more aware that this problem has struck you and has been a tremendous hassle for you and for your writing career.
-But, did you do anything about it?
-Or, have you let it slide and live with it like the air you breathe?
+It’s something you’re already aware of.
+You’re much more aware that you’ve had this problem, and it’s been a major headache for you and your writing career.
+But, what did you do about it?
+Or have you just let it go and accepted it just as others faced every writer’s worst enemy?

 Table of Contents

 - How My Perfectionism Resolved To Forget A Precious Memory

 - How I Found The Missing Piece At The Most Crucial Time